kreijack/bombrowser/tests/TESTS.md

 Expected result: an error dialog is showed, saying that there is a duplicate code

-Passed: [X]
+Passed: [ ]

 ### Test 9.14 - Edit code / Children panel - edit a field - wrong qty

 Test description:
-- in the children panel, try to change a qty in a row with a non number value
+- in the children panel, try to change the 'qty' field in a row with a non number value

 Expected result: the cell become yellow